Explore the Watershed

 This guide was made possible by a grant from REI’s Great Place Program.

-New Canoe Trail maps- Google Earth/ Google map files
+New Canoe Trail maps on Google Earth (Google map files)

 - Canoe trail on the lower Ipswich (Winthrop Street to Peatfield Street in Ipswich)

-- Wenham Swamp Canoe trip (Route 97 Launch to Willowdale Meadow just upstream of Foote Brothers)- in progress
+- Wenham Swamp Canoe trip (Route 97 Launch to Willowdale Meadow just upstream of Foote Brothers)

 The Ipswich River Watershed Association and writers of this guide assume no liability for anyone engaging in activities, or visiting locations, mentioned in this guide.
 Landowners permitting the public to use their property for recreation are protected under state law against liabilities for injuries on their land (MGL Ch.
 21 S. 17c).